ML4VRP/ML4VRP2023/README.md

 2. Install `Python 3`.
 3. Install the [DEAP](https://github.com/deap/deap) framework in Python.
 4. Prepare the solution files in the specific format as described in the [competition website](https://sites.google.com/view/ml4vrp#h.j2mwimqjm1ge).

-The Python script `evaluator.py` is the solution evaluation program to use.
-The solution evaluator takes a solution and the corresponding problem instance to
-- check feasibility of the solution,
-- calculate the objective function value of the solution (following the objective function as stated on the [competition website](https://sites.google.com/view/ml4vrp#h.8tn33nmddfdh)) for feasible solution.

 ### Usage example
 Navigating to the repository directory, use the following command in the terminal or command prompt: